ESG Topics A-Z

 - Internal governance & communication

-The Council’s mission is to ensure global compliance, anticipate changes in the marketplace and take proactive steps to minimize pesticide-related risks.
+The GPC's mission is to ensure global compliance, anticipate changes in the marketplace and take proactive steps to minimize pesticide-related risks.
 These include environmental and human health risks associated with the application of pesticides in agricultural production as well as food safety risks associated with our raw materials.
 We take into account the fact that pesticides are highly regulated and routinely evaluated by expert government agencies in markets around the world, to address both environmental and human health risks.

 Sustainable agriculture and integrated pest management (IPM)